 Drums (5 piece kit – kick, snare, high hats, three toms, ride, crash)

 For sessions with drums, or sessions that are otherwise electric, it is critical to let me know before the session if you are also including acoustic instruments (guitars, mandolins, banjos, etc).
 Likewise, if your drummer is also a vocalist, please note this.

 Gear List (required)

 Please provide a gear list outlining what you will bring (example: Fender Blues Junior guitar amp).
 This helps with preparation, and documentation for the session.
 Small/medium amps are best.

 The house drum kit is a 5-piece Pearl that is well maintained and tuned by a professional tech, with a fine selection of cymbals.
-For most projects, I will mike the kick, snare, and use overheads or a Glyn Johns style miking.
-The kit is well maintained and can be adjusted to your drummer’s liking.
+For most projects, I will mic the kick, snare, and use overheads or a Glyn Johns style miking.
+The kit can be adjusted to your drummer’s liking.
 Swapping this kit out for your own will take extra time, and possibly cost depending on the size of your kit.

 Some drummers like to bring their own snare and/or cymbals, which is fine.
 Based on experience, but also dependent on music style, cymbals that are appropriate for live performance are not always appropriate for recording.